alexanderluna/c_family/README.md

 ## Learning C Family

-In order to learn C/C++/C# you will need an IDE like VSC, Code::Blocks or Eclipse.
+In order to write C/C++/C# you will need an IDE like VSC, Code::Blocks or Eclipse.
 For C/C++ you will also need a compiler like `gcc` or `clang`.
 Microsoft has really good extensions for IntelliSense, debugging, and code browsing which you can install in VSC or if you like a simpler approach use